 - People often diverged from the hiring workflow, using it just as a rule of thumb.
 For example, if the candidate is not in the same city, one might want to do an extra Skype call before flying in the candidate for a F2F interview.

 - While interviews (and profile reviews) were core parts of the hiring workflows, recruiters also spent a considerable amount of time handling communication with the candidate as well as with other colleagues involved in the hiring.

 With these solid findings, it was good enough for us to start working on an exhaustive solution.

 At Recruiterbox, we used to follow an abridged version (~1.5 days) of the Design Sprint pioneered by Google Ventures.
 So, we started the sprint with “what” questions — to define the scope, followed by “HMW (how might we)” questions — to lay out the requirements.

-Also the learnings from MVP were translated into the following requirements:
+Also, the learnings from the MVP were translated into the following requirements:

 - Gracefully handle interviews scheduled outside stage

 This is how the two alternatives fared against each other: